-Mexico.
-There are allegations that such a photo was found; there is testimony that such a photo should have been obtained; the CIA's withholding of materials; Ms. Scaleti's strange lapse of memory regarding the events of 11/22/63; and Mr. Scott's manuscript these things, in the Committee's view would tend to indicate that a photo of Lee Harvey Oswald was obtained.
-On the other hand, the consistent testimony that a photo was not obtained in Mexico; the absence of any record of transmittal of the photo to Headquarters.
-(The weight of the consideration is mitigated by the fact that there were methods of communication available that were not incorporated into the CIA's record keeping systems.), and the testimony of Ms. Scaleti and Mr. Scelso that a photo was not discovered would tend to indicate that, in fact the allegations that Ms. Scaleti found a photo of LHO are false..
+There are allegations that such a photo was found; Mexico. there is testimony that such a photo should have been obtained \$\stacksquare\$.
+These and other factors the CIA; s withholding of materials, Ms. Scaleti's strange lapse of memory regarding the events of 11/22/63; and Mr. Scott's manuscripts these things, in the Committee's view, would tend to indicate that a photo of Lee Harvey Oswald was On the other hand, the consistent testimony that a obtained. photo was not obtained in Mekicozathe absence of any record of transmittal of the photo to Headquarters (Phe weight of this consideration is mitigated b/ the fact that there were methods of communication available that were not incorporated into the CIA's record keeping systems.) and the testimony of Ms. Scaleti and Mr. Scelso that a photo was not discovered would tend to indicate that, in fact, the allegations that Ms. Scaleti found a photo of LHO are false.